-Maria Nunez-Varela (she/her/hers) is originally from Mexico.
+María Núñez-Varela (she/her/hers) is originally from Mexico.
 She has a master’s degree in Project Management, a bachelor’s degree in Industrial Design, and a Diversity, Equity, and Inclusion certification from Cornell University.
-She developed an early passion for community and economic development, participating as a Project Leader in a program focused on promoting sustainable product development to increase revenues in indigenous regions of Mexico; analyzing demographic, geographic, economic, and cultural characteristics of the region.
+She developed an early passion for community and economic development, participating as a Project Leader in a program focused on promoting sustainable product development to increase revenues in indigenous regions of Mexico, analyzing demographic, geographic, economic, and cultural characteristics of the region.

 Before joining JMP, Maria worked as a Community Manager at the Pittsburgh Hispanic Development Corporation, overseeing the Housing Initiative, Employment Program, and Community Program.
 One of the things she valued most about working for PHDC was being able to provide stability to families from diverse backgrounds through affordable housing in quality neighborhoods.
 In addition, she was also able to connect employees with employers.

 Maria is a Flamenco instructor and performer, and she enjoys long walks, nature, and traveling

 Anna (she/her/hers) moved to Pittsburgh in 2015 and began her social work career while working with women who were experiencing homelessness.
 She then obtained her Master’s in Social Work with a concentration in Communities, Organizations, and Social Action (COSA) from the University of Pittsburgh.
 She has worked with nonprofits in the areas of homelessness, career development, and immigration and is passionate about making the world a better place for all.

 Before joining Just Mediation Pittsburgh as the Intake Specialist, Anna worked as a service coordinator for the ISAC program at Casa San Jose.
 Her work included providing referrals for housing, rental assistance, healthcare, and education, as well as advocating for clients to receive better services.
 She enjoys working with people from all backgrounds and is excited to work with JMP to provide mediation services to the community.

-Anna enjoys playing fetch with her cat Mia, taking long walks, and spending time with her family.
+Anna enjoys playing with her cats Mia and Snuggles, taking long walks, and spending time with her family.